Rimbachia

 Rimbachia is a genus of fungi in the family Tricholomataceae.
 The genus contains about ten species with a widespread distribution in tropical regions.

-The genus name of Rimbachia is in honour of August Rimbach (1862–1943), who was a German botanist (Bryology).
+The genus name of Rimbachia was chosen in honour of August Rimbach (1862–1943), who was a German botanist (Bryology).
 He was between 1910-1919, Professor of Botany at the Agronomic Institute in Montevideo, Uruguay.

 The genus was circumscribed by Narcisse Théophile Patouillard in Bull.
 Soc.
 Mycol.
 France vol.7 on page 159 in 1891.